sixolet/cpython/Doc/library/typing.rst

    values: the argument list and the return type.
 The argument list must be a list of types; the return type must be a single type.

-   There is no syntax to indicate optional or keyword arguments, such function types are rarely used as callback types.
-   ``Callable[..., ReturnType]`` could be used to type hint a callable taking any number of arguments and returning ``ReturnType``.
+   There is no syntax to indicate keyword arguments, such function types are rarely used as callback types.  ``Callable[..., ReturnType]`` is used to type hint a callable taking any number of arguments and returning ``ReturnType``.
    A plain :class:`Callable` is equivalent to ``Callable[..., Any]``.

+   For functions that take ``*args``, a ``...`` is used in the argument list to indicate an arbitrary-length repitition of the previous type (if present, ``...`` must be the last thing in the argument list).

+   ``Callable[[int, ...], str]`` is a function that takes in any number of integers.

+   If the previous type is variadic, ``...`` indicates an expansion of the variadic type to the context-dependent number of arguments.
+   ``Callable[[List[Ts], ...], Tuple[Ts, ...]]`` is a function that takes some
+   number of lists as arguments and returns a tuple of exactly the types of the contents of those lists.
+See the section titled "Functions that take ``*args``" for details on variadic type variables.

 .. class:: Generic